Little Colorado River gorge in northern Arizona

 Best flows

 Use the Greer gauge trend and water condition together.
-Stable, cool, clear flow is the best small-stream window; very low, warm, rising, or stained water should move the day to a lighter plan, a lake, or another legal water.
+Stable, cool, clear flow is the best small-stream window.
+Very low, warm, rising, or stained water should move the day to a lighter plan, a lake, or another legal water.

-When to skip
+When to leave

 Skip or scale back when the stream is very low and warm, monsoon storms are building, special-rule or fork boundaries are unclear, East Fork crossings are unsafe, or private-property access is uncertain.